-12 Volt Cooking This 6 page article describes the transition to electric cooking and the use of an electric kettle and coffee maker on board.
+12 Volt Electric Cooking This 6 page article describes the transition to electric cooking and the use of an electric kettle and coffee maker on board of a vessel or in a camper.
 It provides insight into the energy consumption, calculation examples and the schematics of a battery setup.
 It concerns cooking on a simple induction plate with one cooking zone that can be placed, for example, on a counter top or closed gas appliance.
+Why cooking electrically

-Why cooking electrically The main reasons for electric cooking are that no combustion gases, fine dust and water vapor are produced.
+The main reasons for electric cooking are that no combustion gases, fine dust and water vapor are produced.
 In addition, there is no open fire involved, which reduces the chance of fire or explosions.
 During induction cooking, the heat is produced directly in the bottom of the cooking pot.
 As a result, less heat is lost and your handles and environment remain cooler.
 It also saves carrying gas cylinders.
 The only water vapor which is produced comes from your cooking pot.